vercel-labs/run/README.md

 The generated program can call `store.listOrders()`, while the database client and its credentials stay in your application.

-## Why run?
+## Features

-- **Explicit capabilities** — host functions provide a small, auditable interface to your application.
-- **Hardened execution** — every invocation uses a fresh QuickJS context in a worker thread, with no ambient Node.js, filesystem, module, or network access.
+- **Hardened execution** - every invocation uses a fresh QuickJS context in a worker thread, with no ambient Node.js, filesystem, module or network access.
-- **Human-in-the-loop** — interrupt for approval or authentication, then resume without repeating completed host calls.
+- **Human-in-the-loop** - interrupt for approval or authentication, then resume without repeating completed host calls.
-- **Resource controls** — set time, memory, result size, and concurrency limits.
+- **Resource controls** - set time, memory, result size and concurrency limits.

 `run` is designed for sandboxed JavaScript computation inside an application.
-Workloads that need an operating system, package installation, or process-level isolation require an OS-level sandbox.
+Workloads that need an operating system, package installation, or process-level isolation should use Vercel Sandbox.

 ## Documentation